Heating Options for Your Pool!

 A heat pump is a more energy-efficient option if you are looking for a great way to keep your pool consistently warm.
 The operational costs are a fraction of a gas heater with a payback that is typically 2 ½ seasons.
 In this type of heater water flows thru a Titanium core that is impervious the chemical corrosion.
 It is also what is known as a slow heat source: you set the heat pump with a thermostat to the desired temperature and leave it.
 This is by far the most effective method of heating pool water and it is why the pool is always ready for you to jump in and swim!
 A heat pump uses nature’s “free heat” from the air to heat your pool water.
 Electricity is only needed to transfer the heat, not create it.

-Delivery, setup & standard plumbing of heaters is $260.
-Many people also choose to put their heaters or heat pumps on a concrete pad and that cost would be additional as well.
-We are also offering FREE opening or closing with the purchase of heat pump.
+Pricing typically includes delivery, setup & standard plumbing of heaters.
+Many people also choose to put their heaters or heat pumps on a concrete pad and that would be an additional cost.

 Stop in and talk with our pool experts to determine the right system for your pool and your budget.
 We are always happy to answer any questions you may have!